 If a client is comfortable going in with the horses, I might suggest a particular exercise with them that we could do to explore things further.
 Exercises range from simply being in the space with the horses, to touching or grooming the horse's body, to trying to move the herd (or just one of them!) around the paddock or into a particular spot.

-What happens is this: however we move through the world is typically how we interact with the horses.
+What happens is this: however we move through the world is typically how we'll interact with the horses.
 By observing the horses' reactions to our behavior and observing our own body sensations and feelings, we start to get immediate and honest feedback about how our behavior is working....or not working.

-What Can EAL Help You Do?
+How Can EAL Help You?

-Connect with your body so that you can learn to quiet and soothe your mind
+Learn how to connect with your body so that you can learn to quiet and soothe your mind

 Reveal and release old behavioral patterns and beliefs that keep you separate from your power and truth